 The paracetamol was also taken when I was down with a bad cold, so I took it for 2-3 days in a row, but usually just 2-3 times a day (so around 1,000 – 1,500mg per day).

-And with those headaches that are not really that bad… try drinking a coffee or a tea, rest a bit and massage your temples.
+And with those headaches that are not really that bad… try drinking a coffee or a tea, rest a bit, and massage your temples.
 Or take a nap.
-It’s best not to take a pill if it’s not really needed.
+It’s best not to take a pill if it’s not truly needed.

-I hope that this article helps and makes it easier now to understand which painkillers are considered the best med you can take when the situation requires it, if you have a fatty liver disease.
+I hope that this article helps and makes it easier now to understand which painkillers are considered the best ones you can take when the situation requires it.